 Protecting Diabetic Feet

-Review these tips for Protecting Diabetic Feet with your Health Care Professional (HCP).
-Your HCP should be familiar with your situation and can provide additional advice.
+Review these tips with your Health Care Professional (HCP).
+Your HCP should be familiar with your situation and can provide additional advice and set-up a Preventive Care Plan for you.
 Visit your HCP regularly.

 Trim toenails straight across and never too short.
 Carefully file them smooth.
 This will help prevent nails from cutting you and your shoes/socks will last longer.
 If you cannot cut your own nails, have a Podiatrist do it for you.

-Wash your feet daily in lukewarm water using a sponge or soft cloth.
+Wash Your Feet Daily in lukewarm water using a sponge or soft cloth.
 Completely dry feet especially between toes by blotting or patting.
-If using lotion on your feet, apply a thin coat, avoiding the areas between toes.
+If using lotion on your feet, apply a thin coat, avoiding areas between toes.

-Wear rubber sandals in public places like gym showers, pools etc. Never share socks, shoes or towels.
+Never share socks, shoes or towels.
 Change socks daily or more often, to avoid wearing damp or dirty socks.
-Always provide a good, clean, hygienic environment for the skin and feet.
+Always provide a good, clean, hygienic environment for the feet.
+Wear rubber sandals in public places like gym showers, pools, etc.

 Do not buy socks containing latex rubber.
 Latex can cause skin allergies.
 Do not buy socks because of their enticing patterns.
 Decorative patterns appeal to the eyes but do nothing to protect feet.
 Before wearing socks, inspect them inside and out for irregularities.

 With use, shoes break down, fit looser and no longer support the feet as when new.
-Broken-down shoes can alter the way you walk causing hot spots, calluses, corns, chaffing or blisters which can lead to open sores, ulcers and infection.
-If you can, take your shoes to your HCP to have them evaluated.
+Broken-down shoes can alter the way you walk causing hot spots, calluses, corns, chaffing or blisters which can lead to open sores, ulcers, and infection.
+Take a few pair of your shoes to your HCP to have them evaluated.

 HCP’s usually know a lot about footwear and can likely recommend the appropriate shoes and store(s) in your area.
-Have them write down the footwear brand/model.
+Have them write down the footwear brand/model they recommend.
 The shoe store staff must be qualified to select and fit the proper footwear for you.
-Your HCP might also recommend custom-made orthotics or insoles to better accommodate your feet.
+Your HCP might also recommend custom-made orthotics or insoles to accommodate your feet.

 What you need to Know Before Visiting the Shoe Store